 - 1. Remove the power cord from the back of the HBLT. - 2.
 Remove the eight screws that hold the cover on. - 3.
 Carefully, remove the cover of the instrument. - 4.
 Locate the water filter.
 Clamps in the center of the hydraulic subassembly hold it down. - 5.
-Release the hose clamps.

-- 6. Remove the hose from the filter and replace the filter with a new one.

-- 7. Replace the hose clamps.

-- 8. Replace the cover.

-- 9. Attach the power cord.

-- 10. Turn on the instrument and purge it thoroughly.
+Release the hose clamps or slide back the collars on push-to-connect connections. - 6.
+Remove the hose from the filter and replace the filter with a new one. - 7.
+Replace the hose clamps or insert into the push-to-connect fitting. - 8.
+Replace the cover and replace the screws. - 9.
+Attach the power cord. - 10.
+Turn on the instrument and purge it thoroughly.